codepr/rackchain/README.md

 Listening on 127.0.0.1:6090
 ```

-Use a simple HTTP client or a browser
+Use a simple HTTP client or a browser (jq just for pretty print JSON response)

 ```sh
 $ curl -X GET http://localhost:6090/blockchain | jq